Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Norm kJ, calories (energy consumption) for kittens and adult pets

-• for a baby - 838 kJ (200 kcal.);
+• for a baby – 838 kJ (200 kcal);

-• for a nursing Scottish woman - 1047.4 kJ (250 kcal.);
+• for a nursing Scottish woman – 1047.4 kJ (250 kcal);

-• for a pregnant and developing household - 419 kJ (100 kcal.);
+• for a pregnant and developing household – 419 kJ (100 kcal);

 • for an obese cat - 251.4 kJ (59.9 kcal);

-• for an aging fluffy - 335.2 kJ (80 kcal).
+• for an aging furry – 335.2 kJ (80 kcal).

 Scottish fold kittens attract the attention of many four-legged lovers.
 An irresistible feature of the breed - ears pressed to the head, makes the pet especially charming.
-Few people know that the gene responsible for pinched ears can cause health problems.
+Few people know that the gene responsible for pinned ears can cause health problems.

 Dry food